-Eve, Nose and Ear Drops
+Eye, Nose and Ear Drops

-The Academy will only administer ear, nose or eye drops prescribed by healthcare professionals.
+Each school will only administer ear, nose or eye drops prescribed by healthcare professionals.
 All efforts should be made for the pupil's ear, nose or eye drops to be applied at home by parent/carers.
 If it is necessary to apply a prescribed dose during school hours, this should be recorded on Department for Education's Template C. The drops should be administered, following the label's instructions by a member of staff.
-Good infection prevention practice should be adhered to, i.e. using a clean environment, with handwashing facilities immediately available.
+Good infection prevention practice should be adhered to, ie using a clean environment, with handwashing facilities immediately available.